hatimalmutairi/LGAAP/README.md

 ## Where to find the final output after runnning the pipeline
  - The final assemblies with annotated proteins and transcripts will be in ```results/annotation/{sample}/Final_Annotation/```

+## Estimated Time of run
+We tried running the pipeline on a 24 cpu machine and 120 RAM of memory.
+The entire process took 15377m32.438s (around 10 days).
+The evidence based annotation round took the majority of running time as each genome take around 30 hours to complete.